-When H5Funcork(file_id) is called on a file identifier:
+When H5enable_mdc_flushes(file_id) is called on a file identifier:

-The global "corked" flag in the metadata cache will be unset.
+The global "flushes disabled" flag in the metadata cache will be unset.

-All entries in the metadata cache will be marked as "uncorked".
+All entries in the metadata cache will have the "flushes disabled" flag removed.

 Automatic flushing will resume on all entries in the cache.

-It will NOT necessarily result in an immediate flush of any entries in the cache.
+This will not necessarily result in an immediate flush of any entries in the cache.

-Calling H5Funcork() on an identifier that is not a file identifier is considered an error.
+Calling the function on an identifier that is not a file identifier is considered an error.
 This will return a negative error code.

-Calling H5Funcork() on a file identifier that does not have a corked cache is considered an error.
+Calling the function on a file identifier that does not have the cache's "flushes disabled" flag set is considered an error.
 This will return a negative error code.

-H5Fis_corked Semantics
+H5Fare_mdc_flushes_disabled Semantics

-H5Fis_corked(file_id, /*OUT*/ hbool_t *is_corked) will emit the cork status of the file in the parameter is_corked: TRUE when the metadata cache for that file is corked and FALSE when it is not.
-It will return a negative value if object_id is not a valid file identifier and a non-negative value on success.
+H5Fare_mdc_flushes_enabled(file_id, /*OUT*/ hbool_t *are_disabled) will emit the status of the cache in the parameter are_disabled: TRUE when the metadata cache for that file has flushes globally disabled and FALSE when it does not.
+It will return a negative value on errors and a non-negative value on success.

-This function operates by inspecting the global cache flag set by H5Fcork().
-Manually corking all objects in the metadata cache with H5Ocork() will NOT cause this function to return TRUE.
+This function operates by inspecting the global cache flag set by H5Fdisable_mdc_flushes().
+Manually disabling flushes for all objects in the metadata cache with H5Odisable_mdc_flushes() will NOT cause this function to return TRUE.

-H5F_get_corked_object_list Semantics
+H5Fget_mdc_flush_disabled_obj_ids Semantics

-H5Fget_corked_object_list(hid_t file_id, /*OUT*/ int *n_objects, /*OUT*/ hid_t object_ids[]) returns an array of object identifiers that are currently corked as well as the number of objects in the returned array.
+H5Fget_mdc_flush_disabled_obj_ids(hid_t file_id, /*OUT*/ int *n_objects, /*OUT*/ hid_t object_ids[]) returns an array of object identifiers that are currently marked as "flushes disabled" as well as the number of objects in the returned array.
 This function works like other HDF5 API calls that return arrays of things: The user must allocate the array that will be filled by the API call.
 This can be done by calling the function with a NULL object_ids array, which will return the number of IDs in the n_objects pointer.
 The correct size for the array will then be (*n_objects * sizeof(hid_t)).

 Interaction with H5Pset_mdc_config

-H5Pset_mdc_config() can also be used to cork the metadata cache, only less dynamically via the file access property list used to open or create the file.
-Setting evictions_enabled to TRUE has the same effect as calling H5Fcork() on the file.
+H5Pset_mdc_config() can also be used to globally set the "flushes disabled" flag in the metadata cache, only less dynamically via the file access property list used to open or create the file.
+Setting the evictions_enabled struct member to TRUE has the same effect as calling H5Fdisable_mdc_flushes() on the file.

 Testing